Multi award-winning South African-New Zealander, Urzila Carlson, has become one of the biggest names in comedy in Australia and New Zealand.

 “Effortlessly likeable… stream of belly-laughs” – The Age, Melbourne

-An undeniable tour de force of the comedy world, Urzila hasn’t stopped since taking to the comedy stage in 2008.
-She has sold out seasons in London, Edinburgh, Melbourne, Sydney, Perth, Adelaide, Brisbane, Auckland, Wellington, Queenstown and Christchurch.
-Her television appearances include Hughesy We Have A Problem, The Project, Spicks and Specks, Dirty Laundry, Have You Been Paying Attention?, The Great Debate with Barry Humphries, ABC Comedy Up Late, 7 Days, Super City, Road Madness and the Melbourne International Comedy Festival galas.
+An undeniable force de-jour of the comedy world, Urzila hasn’t stopped since taking to the comedy stage in 2008.
+She has sold out seasons in Melbourne, Sydney, Perth, Adelaide, Brisbane, Auckland, Wellington, Queenstown, Christchurch, Edinburgh and London.
+Her television appearances include Hughesy We Have A Problem, The Project, Spicks and Specks, Dirty Laundry, Have You Been Paying Attention?, The Great Debate with Barry Humphries, ABC Comedy Up Late, 7 Days, Super City, Road Madness and the Melbourne International Comedy Festival Galas.
 Urzila was also one of the key cast members of Nazeem Hussain’s comedy sketch program Orange is The New Brown which premiered on the Seven Network in 2018 to critical acclaim.

 “Standout performance… side-splitting” – Rip it up, Adelaide